 There are some steep sections on the hike, but thousands of people of all shapes and sizes hike to the Hollywood Sign, so you can too.

 You actually hike up behind the Hollywood Sign.
 You get great views of most of LA and the big mountains to the east that separate LA from Palm Springs and the desert.

-In the 1970s the Hollywood Sign fell into disrepair, being torched by arsonists and ravaged by termites.
+In 1978 the Hollywood Sign again fell into disrepair, being torched by arsonists and ravaged by termites.
 At one point the ‘O’ fell over.
-Hugh Hefner had a fundraiser to save the sign at the Playboy Mansion and the sign was saved.
+Recognizing that the sign is part of Hollywood history, Hugh Hefner had a fundraiser to save it.
 Contributors included Alice Cooper, Andy Williams, and Gene Autry.

 Turn by Turn Directions

 Turn around and hike back down the way you came up.
 Resist the urge to climb down to the letters, it’s a minimum $1000 fine.
 Enjoy the hike back downhill, you earned it.

 If you still have some energy when you get back to the parking lot, you can visit Bronson Caves.
 It’s not a real cave, but rather a tunnel blasted as part of a quarry that shut down in the 1920s.
 If you’re a fan of the old Batman TV show from the 1960s, it’s the entrance to the Batcave.
 It’s only a 10 minute hike to the cave and worth it just to check it out.

 After you’ve explored Bronson Caves, simply return the way you came to end the hike.

 An easy way to give back is to simply pick up any trash you see on the trail.